kubevirt-ui/kube-gateway-operator/README.md

 Once installed the operator manages two custom resources:

-- [GateServer](#example-gateserver-cr): louches the oc-gate service that proxy k8s API calls to users outside the cluster.
+- [GateServer](#example-gateserver-cr): lounches the oc-gate service that proxy k8s API calls to users outside the cluster.
 - [GateToken](#example-gatetoken-cr): manages the creation of signed tokens used to authenticate with the oc-gate service.

 (gopher network image - [egonelbre/gophers](https://github.com/egonelbre/gophers))